These stats may sound like a tech startup, but they actually belong to one of Amazon’s biggest third-party vendors -- Pharapacks.

-- The retail cost of the product (i.e. amount that we will sell it for on Amazon) should be between $50 - $60.
+- The retail cost of the product (i.e. the amount that we will sell it for on Amazon) should be between $50 - $60.

 - The landed cost of our item (product manufacturing, including packaging, plus shipping all the way to Amazon warehouses) should be between $10 - $20.

-- The product will be standard size - it needs to fit in a shoebox (or be smaller).
+- The product will be a standard size - it needs to fit in a shoebox (or be smaller).

 - Our product should be under 1 lb.